elchamojavier/linked-friends-ODAVHI/README.md

 We would like to make it easier and more transparent to start having access to Venezuelan health data.
 This could contribute to further research in the future and ….

-Challenge
+CHALLENGE
 In order to create more awareness about this issue, we would like to create a platform that makes this information available and discoverable through APIs.
 Similar to the work that PAHO is doing but completely focused on Venezuelan data.

-Open Data: The government used to publish reports about the health data of the country.
+OPEN DATA: The government used to publish reports about the health data of the country.
 You will have access to data in this folder.
 These documents are in a format that are not parseable by computers.
 The goal of this project is to create a system to parse all this data and make it available through APIs.
 Partnerships - Bonus:
 Explore partnerships with DataDrum, Transparencia Venezuela and Vendata.
 Can we make these reports available through their platforms?